 - Participant Recruitment: Is the recruitment and selection process described with sufficient detail?
-Is the recruitment plan likely to attract a diverse population of students that would benefit from the proposed activities? - PI Team: Does the project team have sufficient experience in supporting students in the types of activities being proposed?
-Institutional Commitment: Do the letter(s) of commitment from collaborating organizations provide evidence of support for - the project sufficient to achieve the goals and objectives?
-Connection to Research on Geoscience Education: How well informed are the vision and execution plan by the literature and prior attempts, if applicable, to implement change?
-Is the expectation of success well-justified? - Connection to Careers: Is there a sufficient connection in the proposed project to viable career paths in the geosciences? - Faculty Development Plan: Will faculty be given sufficient training to successfully undertake their roles as mentors and supervisors of the student participants? - Documenting Impact: Will the evaluation and monitoring plan provide sufficient documentation that project goals and outcomes have been realized? - Potential for Sustainability: What is the potential for sustaining project activities and/or institutional collaborations after funding ends?
+Is the recruitment plan likely to attract a diverse population of students that would benefit from the proposed activities? - PI Team: Does the project team have sufficient experience in supporting students in the types of activities being proposed? - Letters of Collaboration: Do the letter(s) of commitment from collaborating organizations provide evidence of support for the project sufficient to achieve the goals and objectives? - Connection to Research on Geoscience Education: How well informed are the vision and execution plan by the literature and prior attempts, if applicable, to implement change?
+Is the expectation of success well-justified? - Connection to Careers: Is there a sufficient connection in the proposed project to viable career paths in the geosciences? - Faculty Development Plan: Will faculty be given sufficient training to successfully undertake their roles as mentors and supervisors of the student participants? - Documenting Impact: Will the evaluation and monitoring plan provide sufficient documentation that project goals and outcomes have been realized? - Potential for Sustainability: Is the sustainability plan sufficient?